ADHIPAN-MODS/RIYA_MWOL/README.md

 ```
 Due to Userbot; Your WhatsApp account may be banned.
 This is an open source project, you are responsible for everything you do.
-Absolutely, Asena executives do not accept responsibility.
+Absolutely, ADHIPAN-MODS  executives do not accept responsibility.
-By establishing the Asena, you are deemed to have accepted these responsibilities.
+By establishing the RIYA_MWOL, you are deemed to have accepted these responsibilities.
 ```
 ##  WhatsAsena Features